lindbrook/packageRank/README.md

 ![](man/figures/README-unnamed-chunk-10-1.png)<!-- -->

-This longitudinal view plots the date (x-axis) against the logarithm of a package’s downloads (y-axis).
-In the background, the same variable are plotted (in gray) for a stratified random sample of packages: within each 5% interval of rank percentiles (e.g., 0 to 5, 5 to 10, 95 to 100, etc.), a random sample of 5% of packages is selected and tracked over time.
-This sample approximates the “typical” pattern of downloads for that time period.
+This longitudinal view of package downloads plots the date (x-axis) against the logarithm of a package’s downloads (y-axis).
+In the background, the same variable are plotted (in gray) using a stratified random sample of packages: within each 5% interval of rank percentiles (e.g., 0 to 5, 5 to 10, 95 to 100, etc.), a random sample of 5% of packages is selected and tracked.
+This graphically approximates the “typical” pattern of downloads on CRAN for the selected time period.

 ### IV - computing package download rank percentiles

-After looking the download count data for a while, the “compared to what?” question will quickly come to mind.
+Looking at nominal download count data leads one to the “compared to what?” question.
 For instance, consider the data for the first week of March 2020:

 ``` r
 plot(cranDownloads(packages = "cholera", from = "2020-03-01",